Rowena Fire: Cause

-The Rowena Fire started on June 11, 2025 near milepost 76.05 on the Union Pacific Railroad's Portland Subdivision.
-Victims of the fire allege that a brake improperly set or released, causing sparking and "superheated particles".
-It was reported "several eyewitnesses" had seen sparks coming from the train.
-Officially, lightning has been ruled out as the cause.
+The Rowena Fire started on June 11, 2025 in Wasco County, Oregon, near the Columbia River Gorge and the border with Washington.
+The 3,636-acre fire was active between the towns of Mosier and The Dalles, with significant activity near Interstate 84.
+The exact cause of the fire remains under official investigation.
 The Oregon Department of Forestry has said the fire is likely human-caused, and no federal agencies have announced sparks from a train as a possible cause.
-Union Pacific is also internally investigating.
+The precise area of origin is still under investigation.
+No official agency has attributed the cause to rail operations.

 Progression

 The Rowena Fire was first reported at 1:38 P.M. on June 11 near milepost 78 of Interstate 84, and evacuations had already been issued in Rowena.
 Interstate 84 was closed between Mosier and The Dalles, and shortly after 4:00 P.M., Governor Tina Kotek invoked the Emergency Conflagration Act.
 The fire was "aggressively burning" on June 12, already at a size of 3,500 acre.
 Despite high winds (from 20 - 30 mile per hour) that posed as a challenge to firefighting efforts, there was little growth on the fire, now reported at 3,831 acre.
 Interstate 84 had reopened.

 Firefighters focused on removing "hazard trees" along Interstate 84 and U.S. Route 30 on June 14.
 The fire was now 5% contained with 484 personnel combating the Rowena Fire, and there were slightly weaker winds.
 The focus was now patrolling the fire's perimeter and mop-up operations.
 Firing operations took place on the southwestern edge of the fire on June 15, removing unburned vegetation and fire fuel.
 Additionally, members from the Oregon State Fire Marshal assessed the burned area and determined 56 residential and 91 other structures were destroyed.
 Progress on the fire was significant, and containment jumped to 37% and all Level 3 "Go Now" evacuation orders had been lowered to Level 2 "Set" evacuations.

 Strong, gusty winds towards the southeast of the fire halted the removal of hazard trees due to safety concerns.
 Despite the Rowena Fire seeing "improvement", it was still significantly burning.
 It was now determined the fire was human-caused.
 Some houses were still under Level 3 evacuation orders from remaining hazards from falling trees and rockslides.
 Even more progress had been made, the fire now at 53% containment, and several fire crews were demobilized to their home district or assigned to other fires.
 The fire was 96% contained by June 24, and management was transitioned to local resources.
 The Temporary Flight Restriction had been lifted, and all evacuation notices had been lifted.
 Rain helped suppression efforts, and U.S. Route 30 had reopened to local traffic.

 As of June 27, the Rowena Fire remains 99% contained.
 The containment number was achieved "quick[ly] for fires like [the Rowena Fire]".